Cherry Shrimp Feeding & Diet [The Ultimate Guide]

 How To Actively Grow Biofilm In The Tank?

-Here are some tips you can follow to actively grow biofilm in the shrimp tank:
+Here are some tips you can follow to grow biofilm in the shrimp tank actively:

-• Some foods like Bacter AE promotes the growth of biofilm in the shrimp tank.
+- Some foods like Bacter AE promote biofilm growth in the shrimp tank.

 It is not hard to grow algae and biofilm.
 In fact, it is hard to not grow them!
 A healthy tank will have a nice amount of algae and biofilm within it.
 So, there is no need to worry.